-3.11 The PPSD will identify those contracts requiring a Contract Management Plan.
-The detailed requirements for the Contract Management Plan are set out in Annex XI, Contract Management.
+- 3.12 The PPSD shall identify those contracts requiring a Contract Management Plan.
+The detailed requirements for the Contract Management Plan are set out in Annex XI, Contract Management. - 3.13 All Works procurements in projects classified as high-risk for SEA/SH shall have a Contract Management Plan as set out in Annex XI, Contract Management.